Adminius/tlinstall/README.md

 ![Image](img/08.png)

-and than run installation script (see above)
+and then run installation script (see above)